modular/modular/AsyncRT/docs/WorkQueueNonblocking.md

 I/O](http://davmac.org/davpage/linux/async-io.html).

-There are two major approaches used to solve this problem: adaptive thread pools... and what LLCL does. :)
+There are two major approaches used to solve this problem: adaptive thread pools... and what AsyncRT does. :)

 ## Adaptive thread pools